justthzz/preference-tuned-summarizer/README.md

 ## Author

-Created by [Thanuja Liyanage](https://github.com/justthzz) as a practical showcase project for AI/ML internships.
+Created by [Thanuja Liyanage](https://github.com/justthzz) as a practical showcase project.